 The Veterans’ Gateway service provides a first point of contact for veterans seeking support.
 It aims to improve access to welfare services and speed up the time it takes for veterans to receive the support they deserve.

 The service is funded by the Ministry of Defence (MoD) from the Covenant Fund and will be delivered by a Royal British Legion-led consortium, comprising Poppyscotland, Combat Stress, Connect Assist, the Ministry of Defence and SSAFA – the Armed Forces Charity.
+You can find more guidance of the Ministry of Defence covenant fund here.

 The 24-hour online chat, phone, and text message service is partly manned by veterans who have been trained to help a British Armed Forces community.